3 Decision Table Examples and Use Cases

 Many companies outline a specific period during which customers can initiate a return.
 You can use decision tables to outline business rules for return requests.
 If a customer submits a request outside of the return period, then you can design an action that rejects the request.
 Otherwise, you can allow the request to move on to other rules to determine if it meets the criteria for receiving a refund.

-Companies in different industries use Integrify to create workflows that help them manage business processes more effectively.
+Companies in different industries use Integrify to create workflows that help them manage business processes and decision rules more effectively.
 Learn more about how Integrify can help your employees become more productive by scheduling a demo of our software.

 Copyright © 2022 Integrify All rights reserved.